mazink2/intro-to-git/README.md

-# Working Directory

--   Area where all of our files and directories and changes are living all the time
+# Adding multiple files of a certain type

+# Adding all files in directory (including hidden)

-# Staging Area
+# Removing Files

--   Files and directories that we explicitly add to the staging area

-# Git Repository
+# Ignoring Files

--   Where all our snapshots are stored